Shakespeare’s Romeo and Juliet comes to life on UMF stage

 An original musical score based on Elizabethan rhythmic ideas using modern instruments was created by UMF faculty member and composer Matthew Houston.
 UMF students Joshua Grant and Jeremy Tingdahl, Mt.
 Blue High School student Avery Jessen, and Houston help complete the on-stage ensemble as street musicians who play acoustic guitar, drums, ukulele, mandolin, and even the set itself during the performance.

 Decker has directed numerous productions at UMF Alumni Theater.
-Her production, “Coyote on a Fence,” was awarded a Moss Hart Memorial Award by the New England Theatre Conference—New England’s oldest and largest regional theatre association.
+Her production, “Coyote on a Fence,” was awarded a Moss Hart Memorial Award by the New England Theatre Conference, New England’s oldest and largest regional theater association.

 She has also presented workshop productions of her original plays “Good Medicine;” “Stars Falling,” winner of the 2002 Maine Playwriting Award; “Jelly Moonshine;” and “Songbird,” a touring play about the Iraq War.
 “Cracked Shells,” an original play by Decker about domestic violence, was commissioned by Franklin County Network’s Peace in Our Families and was featured again at the 2009 Maine Women’s Studies Conference.

-Admission for the performance is $8 for adults, $7 for seniors and students 18 and under, and $5 for UMF students with I.D.
-Tickets are available at the time of the performance and can be reserved by calling the Theatre UMF box office at (207) 778-7465.
-This Theatre UMF production is sponsored by the UMF Division of the Arts.
+Admission is $8 for adults, $7 for seniors and students 18 and under, and $5 for UMF students with ID.
+Tickets are available at the time of the performance and can be reserved by calling the Theatre UMF box office at 207-778-7465.
+The Theatre UMF production is sponsored by the UMF Division of the Arts.

 Comments are not available on this story.